 “When it comes to addressing traffic concerns in our area, nobody has worked harder,” said Bob Buckley, who is also on the board of Middlesex 3, a group of business and municipal leaders.
 “He realized early on that addressing our traffic problems required a regional approach.
 For four years Rep. Gordon comes to almost all our meetings, and pitches right in.
 We can count on him to follow through.”

 Ken is supporting The Middlesex 3 Coalition to form a Transportation Management Association to reduce the number of cars on the road, by offering an alternative to business owners such as bringing their employees to work through shuttle buses and ride shares.
+This project came to fruition in October of 2019.

 Ken partnered with The Burlington Area Chamber of Commerce, which has honored him with its 2014 Partners in Prosperity Award for his work bringing new businesses to Burlington, thereby creating new jobs: